If you’re thinking about writing an actuary exam soon, you’re probably curious about how much it’ll cost to take the exams.

 To summarize again, your Exam FM costs are approximately:

-Exam Fee (required) – $260 USD per attempt.
+Exam Fee (required) – $275 USD per attempt.

-Study Materials – $140 to $600 USD.
+Study Materials – $0 to $600 USD.

-Costs for Future Actuarial exams
+Costs for Future Actuarial Exams

 As exams start to get more and more advanced, the cost associated with them tends to increase.
 However, by the time you write your 4th exam you should aim to be hired in an actuarial position where your study materials and exam fees are paid for by the company.